 - Don’t directly start with the late payment issue.
-Be polite, start with general greetings and then talk something that denotes your business relationship, how important your client is for your business and finally break the ice
+Be polite, start with general greetings and then talk about something that denotes your business relationship, how important your client is for your business and finally break the ice

 - Explain how essential it is to maintain cash flow for managing and expanding your business

-- Start discussing the invoice in detail – invoice date, invoice number, invoice description, due date, how many days passed from payment due
+- Start discussing the invoice in detail – invoice date, invoice number, invoice description, due date, how many days passed from the payment due

 - Explain your payment policies

 - Convince your clients and take a specific date on which they will make payment.
 Also ask them to give it in writing (probably an email message), so that you will have a proof

 Prepare a script before a conversation, so that you can talk confidently and convincingly.

 Warning or threatening your clients usually works.
 Charging late payment fees is a good trick to get paid.
 The interest rate on invoices compels the client to pay on time as nobody is interested in paying interest.
 Remember to include the late payment charges/interest rate in the initial bill itself so that the client understands the consequence of late payment.

 How to write a past due invoice email?

 Check out the below format to learn how to write past due invoice emails!